sam-almighty/Activity-Tracker-with-LogDNA/monitor_events.md

 * You export a set of event entries.
 * To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.
 * The maximum number of lines that you can export is 20,000.

+To make the EU-DE (Frankfurt) location EU compliant, the export function is **not available** in **Frankfurt**.
+The download website for the exported logs is currently located outside the EU.
+{: important}

 ### By using the REST API
 {: #mon_export_api}